WCNC-TV: Newscasts

 In 1999, the station's news department was chronicled in the five-part PBS documentary series Local News.
 That same year, WCNC entered into a news share agreement with then-Fox affiliate WCCB to take over production of that station's 10 p.m. newscast, shortly after WSOC-TV ended its agreement to produce the program after WCCB announced it would launch its own news department.
 After WCCB's in-house news operation launched in 2000, WCNC began airing a 10 p.m. newscast on WB affiliate WWWB (channel 55, now WMYT-TV), which ran until the program was canceled due to low ratings in 2002.
 The station won a Peabody Award in 2003, the first for a Charlotte television station in 27 years, for an investigation into dental care through Medicaid and attracted notice in the market for its award-winning ways.

 Rep. Alma Adams being interviewed by WCNC reporter Nate Morabito.

 For much of the 2000s, WCNC had waged a spirited battle with WBTV for second place behind WSOC-TV, though it would later return to a distant third place in most timeslots as the performance of the NBC network in the late 2000s and poor daytime syndicated offerings dragged it down.
 This continued in the February 2016 sweeps, when its evening newscasts drew barely half the viewership of WBTV.

 In late 2005, WCNC debuted the Charlotte market's first 4:30 p.m. newscast, creating a two-hour local news block from 4:30 to 6:30 p.m.
 In 2007, the station phased out its longtime 6News brand and rebranded itself as "WCNC, Carolinas' News Connection".
 In August 2008, it rebranded once again to NewsChannel 36, marking the first time in 12 years that WCNC had used its over-the-air channel number in its branding.
 Beginning in September 2008, WCNC aired news at 4 p.m., with Judge Judy at 4:30; in January 2012, the 4 p.m. news expanded to an hour and the noon news shrank from an hour to 30 minutes.
+The station began producing Charlotte Today, an hour-long entertainment and lifestyle program, in 2010, airing weekdays at 11 a.m.